DavidRRice/Magrathea/README.md

 where `index`=0 is a planet with only mantle and hydrosphere (no core), =1 is only core and hydrosphere, =2 is core and mantle, `fraction` is the mass fraction of the inner layer, `Mp` is a list of planet masses, `P_surface` is surface pressure.
 Returns radii of the masses inputed.

+### mode3.cfg ###

+This mode is for bulk inputs of planets using the solver from `input_mode=0` or 1.
+Requires a space separated file, where each row of the table lists the total mass in Earth-masses and fraction of mass in each layer for a planet.

+Example input file:

+    Mass  fCore  fMantle  fWater
+    2     0.2    0.4      0.4
+    1.5   0.5    0.39     0.1

+Any remaining mass will be put into the atmosphere (i.e. 1% for the second planet).
+Example input files can also be found in `input` directory.

+After setting the input_mode, `main.cpp` does not need to be edited.
+The user will be prompted after running the command `.\planet` for which solver to use, the temperature, and input and output file names.

+MAGRATHEA will generate an output file with mass of core, mantle, water, and atmosphere and the radius of the core, mantle, water, and planet for each line in the input file.
+If the solution crosses the part of the phase diagram that the code has not been fully implemented, "Dummy EOS used" is added to the end of the raw.
+If the solver cannot find the solution that meets the required accuracy with the given number of iteration, "Solution did not converge" is added.
+"No solution found" is also possible in the output if the solver failed to find a solution.

+### mode4.cfg ###

+*Currently in development* Composition Finder.
+Takes a file of mass and radius measurements and uses a secant method to find the amount of water or atmosphere mass needed to match the radius across core to mantle ratios.

-### input_mode=3,4,5 ###
+### mode5,6,7.cfg ###

 These modes allow for changing an EOS in the model temporarily during a run (changing an EOS pernamently or adding an EOS discussed below).
 These modes can be used to measure how the uncertainty in a measurement affects a planet's radius.
 Mode 3 changes an EOS and uses the twolayer function.
 Mode 4 and Mode 5 iteratively change an EOS from an input file with the twolayer (Mode 2) and fullmodel (Mode 0) respectively.

 For the moment, we save documenting how to create an input file for these modes for a later date.
-Examples of input files that change the EOSs are included in the run directory.
+Examples of input files that change the EOSs are included in the input directory.

 ## Build your own planet model ##